“If you want to help Iraq, send peacebuilders, do not send soldiers.” —Staffer from MCC partner in Erbil, Iraq

 Countries around the world, including Canada, have committed millions of dollars and personnel to a military coalition against ISIS, supposedly in pursuit of a sustainable peace in the region.
 In light of the escalating tensions and attacks, Canada’s military mission in Iraq and the region, called Operation Impact, was put on hold, along with NATO’s Iraq training mission that Canada is currently leading.
 Canada has moved many of its armed forces based in Iraq to Kuwait for their protection, but the Prime Minister and other top officials are clear that Canada hopes to continue in the mission against ISIS.
 But in light of these growing tensions and complexities, is military intervention really the solution?

-On June 29, 2017, the Canadian government announced the renewal of its military mission in Iraq for at least two more years, until March 2019.
+On March 18, 2019, the Canadian government announced the renewal – again – of its military mission in Iraq and the surrounding region for two more years until March 2021.
 The nature of the continued mission – and the specific plans for peace – remain unclear, but will likely include:

-However, the extended military mission raises significant concerns.
+However, the ongoing military mission raises significant concerns.
 The military mission does nothing to address the long-standing grievances underlying the conflict and continued divisions.
-Moreover, as local organizations and communities point out, foreign military intervention is actually exacerbating conflict and division, rather than contributing to long-lasting peace in Iraq and Syria.
+Moreover, as local organizations and communities point out, foreign military intervention is actually exacerbating conflict and division, rather than contributing to long-lasting peace in Iraq and the region.

 Send a message to Prime Minister Justin Trudeau